 Helicobacter pylori, a type of bacteria found in the stomach, can trigger abdominal attacks.
 Antibiotics to treat the bacteria help decrease abdominal attacks.

-Hereditary angioedema can be life threatening and treatment options are limited.
+HAE can be life threatening and treatment options are limited.
 How well a person does depends on the specific symptoms.

 Swelling of the airways may be deadly.